PeterCamilleri/CX16/utilities/assist_16/README.md

 Mode    | Clobbers
 --------|---------
-zp, abs | Unless value is 0, clobbers the A register, Z and N flags. zpi     | Clobbers the A and Y registers, Z and N flags. zpy     | Clobbers the A register, Z and N flags.
+zp, abs | Unless value is 0, the A register, Z and N flags. zpi     | The A and Y registers, Z and N flags. zpy     | The A register, Z and N flags.

 *Example:*